This privacy statement is applicable to The Power Within Training & Development Ltd and all its affiliates.

 If you have questions or concerns regarding this Web site’s privacy statement, contact the Company.

-As our company is headquartered in, Scotland, United Kingdom, we adhere most closely with applicable Scottish laws.
+As our company is headquartered in, Scotland, United Kingdom, we adhere most closely to applicable Scottish laws.
 We do, however, value our non-UK users.

 The Company has implemented policies to adhere to the European Union’s General Data Protection Regulation (“GDPR”) which includes strict data protection principles that organizations must follow in order to protect the personal information they collect about their clients or people who visit their websites.
 While many rules and actions may be the same in the UK, EU and US, there may be specific instances of policy differences.
 If you are concerned about how your personal information is being collected in connection with GDPR, please use this contact information and reach out to the Company using the details below.